 She’s dead without her handlebars.

-A half mile later, Allegheny Trail dumps me onto an old forest road.
+A half mile later, Allegheny Trail dumps me onto an old forest service road.
 Still another four miles, at least, to Blackwater Falls, and the route’s likely to include another rugged trail.

 I go back to Faith.
 It’s too late to return to Canaan Valley tonight, so I pitch my tent on the first flat patch of grass I find along the trail and call it a night.